2024-12-16

 Right now I have synced a lot of small pictures to my iPhone from my Mac from iTunes (now done in Finder).
 These appear as albums in the iPhone Photos app.
 It seems like I can't do this and use the newer features.
 Apple wants to manage my phone storage in ways that waste space and destroy flexibility.

-The third service is Photo Sync, enabled on the Mac from
+The second service is Photo Sync, enabled on the Mac from

 Apple has something called Family Sharing.
 You pay extra, and then share among up to 6 people with Apple IDs, with one person as "leader."
 Family members can share storage including Music libraries.
 To share iCloud space with other family members, you will need an iCloud subscription with either 200GB of storage at $2.99 a month or 2TB of storage at $9.99 a month.
 Or you can buy an Apple One Family plan ($22.95 per month) or Premier plan ($32.95 per month).